No Win, No Fee Claims Explained

 What do I pay if I win my claim?

-The 25% cap was introduced as part of the Legal Aid, Sentencing, and Punishment of Offenders Act 2012, which aimed to reform the legal system and make it more affordable and accessible for the general public.
+Success fees are legally capped at 25% of your compensation to protect you from excessive legal costs.
+This cap was introduced by the Legal Aid, Sentencing and Punishment of Offenders Act 2012, which reformed the legal system to make it more affordable and accessible.

 No win, no fee example: